Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/assignment/hardware_instruction.rst

 - **Grade 5.25**: Avoid obstacles and reach the starting region whilst being airborne
 - **Grade 5.5**: Land on the take-off pad
 - **Grade 5.5 + f(t)**: For students who complete the full task, extra grades will be based on the time taken to complete the task.
 The top 25% of students will receive a grade of f(t)=0.5, the next 50% will receive a grade of f(t)=0.25, and the bottom 25% will receive a grade of f(t)=0.
+- Solutions that go against the spirit of the exercise will not be accepted (e.g. flying above obstacles).

 You will get a 3.5 in your demonstration if you crash before reaching the landing region.